Notifications

 He believes in giving back to his community by volunteering with and supporting numerous organizations in Edmonton’s social sector.
 Javaid has served on many committees and boards, including the Glenrose Rehabilitation Hospital, the University of Alberta’s senate and board of governors, and the Edmonton Interfaith Centre for Education and Action.
 He also serves on the Alberta government’s Affordable Housing Review Panel and the Alberta Order of Excellence Council.

-Javaid has received several awards, including EY’s Entrepreneur of the Year, Prairies Winner in Real Estate/Construction (2018), Honorary Degree in Business Administration from Northern Alberta Institute of Technology (2017), Junior Achievement Alberta Hall of Fame Laureate (2016), Edmonton Chamber of Commerce Northern Lights Award (2015), Ernst and Young finalist for Entrepreneur of the Year (2013), the Queen Elizabeth II’s Diamond Jubilee Medal and the Queen Elizabeth II’s Platinum Jubilee Medal (Alberta).
+Javaid has received several awards, including EY’s Entrepreneur of the Year, Prairies Winner in Real Estate/Construction (2018), Honorary Degree in Business Administration from Northern Alberta Institute of Technology (2017), Junior Achievement Alberta Hall of Fame Laureate (2016), Edmonton Chamber of Commerce Northern Lights Award (2015), Ernst & Young finalist for Entrepreneur of the Year (2013), the Queen Elizabeth II’s Diamond Jubilee Medal and the Queen Elizabeth II’s Platinum Jubilee Medal (Alberta).
+He was honoured with becoming a Member of the Order of Canada in 2024.

 Javaid and his wife Henrietta have 3 children – Tina (Tony), Cameron (Sarah) and Rosalyn (Darcey) – and are proud grandparents of 13 grandchildren.